Convolutions of Goss and Pellarin $L$-series: Introduction

 \subsubsection{Outline}

 After summarizing preliminary material in~\S\ref{S:prelim}, we consider Anderson $t$-modules over Tate algebras and over ``$\tau$-perfect'' fields of finite characteristic in~\S\ref{S:Anderson}.
 Especially in~\S\ref{S:Anderson} we extend Poonen pairings to $t$-modules over more general fields of finite characteristic so as to find identities for $\AAA$-orders of $t$-modules in terms of characteristic polynomials of Frobenius.
 In~\S\ref{S:RAtwists} we introduce the rigid analytic twists $\EE(\phi\times \psi)$ associated to two Drinfeld modules over~$A$, as well as determine identities for their $\AAA$-orders over fields of finite characteristic.
 In~\S\ref{S:Lseries} we review the theories of Goss and Pellarin $L$-series, as well as Demeslay's class module formula.
 We introduce the $L$-function of $E(\phi \times \psi)$ and demonstrate how we can apply Demeslay's formula to it.
 As a stepping stone to the next section we consider the cases where one of $\phi$ or $\psi$ is the Carlitz module.
-Finally, in~\S\ref{S:convolutions} we introduce the convolution $L$-series $L(\bsmu_{\phi,\theta} \times \bsnu_{\psi,z},s)$, relate it to $L(\EE(\phi \times \psi)^{\vee},s)$ and Pellarin's $L$-series, and investigate special value identities.
+In~\S\ref{S:convolutions} we introduce the convolution $L$-series $L(\bsmu_{\phi,\theta} \times \bsnu_{\psi,z},s)$, relate it to $L(\EE(\phi \times \psi)^{\vee},s)$ and Pellarin's $L$-series, and investigate special value identities.
 We analyze a few examples, including one where $\dnorm{\Upsilon_{\psi,z}} \geqslant R_{\phi}$, at the end of~\S\ref{S:convolutions}.
+Finally, in \S\ref{S:Stark} we work out the theory of Stark units for $\EE$ and investigate their connections with special $L$-values.